Skip to main content

 • --tracer-timeout: The maximum time in seconds to trace the entire workflow.
 Default is indefinite.
 This is useful while tracing really long workflows.

-You can also use Codeflash Tracer as a context manager in your codebase.
+To trace only very specific sections of your codeflash, You can also use the Codeflash Tracer as a context manager.
 You can wrap the code you want to trace in a with statement as follows -

 from codeflash.tracer import Tracer